vsangk/AvalancheGame/readme.md

 ### Architecture and Technologies
 The project will be implemented with the following technologies:
-- Vanilla JavaScript and jquery for overall structure and game logic
+- Vanilla JavaScript for overall structure and game logic
-- Easel.js with HTML5 Canvas for DOM manipulation and rendering
+- HTML5 Canvas for animation and rendering
 - Webpack to bundle and serve up the various scripts.

 board.js: this script will handle the logic for creating and updating necessary EaselJS elements and rendering them to the DOM